vega/vl-convert/vl-convert-python/README.md

     f.write(vg_spec)
 ```

-## Convert Altair Chart to SVG and PNG, and Vega
+## Convert Altair Chart to SVG, PNG, and Vega
 The Altair visualization library provides a Pythonic API for generating Vega-Lite visualizations.
 As such, `vl-convert-python` can be used to convert Altair charts to PNG, SVG, or Vega.
 The `vegalite_*` functions support an optional `vl_version` argument that can be used to specify the particular version of the Vega-Lite JavaScript library to use.
 Version 4.2 of the Altair package uses Vega-Lite version 4.17, so this is the version that should be specified when converting Altair charts.

 ```python